 The general idea is this:

-3. The pivot: Eventually, in order to survive, companies are faced with difficult choices.
-They have to choose between staying with the enthusiast audience (which might bankrupt them), pivoting to the mainstream, “betraying” the enthusiasts in the process (but more likely to succeed), or trying to please both but more likely to fail as they get involved in a lose-lose situation.
+- The pivot: Eventually, in order to survive, companies are faced with difficult choices.
+They have to choose between staying with the enthusiast audience (which might bankrupt them or at least slow their growth), pivoting to the mainstream, “betraying” the enthusiasts in the process (but more likely to succeed), or trying to please both but more likely to fail as they get involved in a lose-lose situation.

 Pebble, Cyanogen, OnePlus, Oppo, and now Nothing have been dealing with this.